flyway/flyway/documentation/Flyway CLI and API/Supported Databases/Google Cloud Spanner.md

 <pre class="console"><span>&gt;</span> flyway migrate -batch=true</pre>

+### Data limit

+Flyway Community Edition has a 10GB limit on database size, and this is unlimited in Flyway Teams.

 You can find out more about Flyway Teams Edition [here](https://www.red-gate.com/products/flyway/teams).

 ## Using Flyway with Google Cloud Spanner